 Value the process as much as the result

 Break your big goals into smaller tasks for an ongoing sense of achievement.
 Try to appreciate the learning, thinking and research as much as your final grade.

 Step back and try to be aware of any obsessive behaviour.
 You may, for example, find yourself sacrificing everything to get a HD in an essay or exam.
 What about the other important things in your life?
 Learn to distinguish which tasks are important and give the greatest return – put effort into those tasks.

 Remember – no mistakes, no progress.
 Be open with yourself and others about the mistakes you've made.
 Value people's comments and criticism and learn from them.

 Be a self-supporter

 Turn self-criticism into affirmation and encouragement.
-Instead of backing away from something because you feel you can't do it well enough, say to yourself, "I'll do the best I can in these circumstances" or "I know this isn't the perfect answer to this exam question but I can at least say something for which I’ll get some marks still."
+Instead of backing away from something because you feel you can't do it well enough, say to yourself, "I'll do the best I can in these circumstances" or "I know this isn't the perfect answer but at least I’ll get some marks still."
 If you are feeling over-anxious about something, ask yourself, “Am I expecting too much?
 What are the consequences of not achieving perfection?
 What else is important?”

 Mindfulness can help you be aware of the damaging thoughts in your head and help you make the choice to let them go.